Anthony O'Connor (footballer): Blackburn Rovers

-Loan spells
+Burton Albion (loan)

 On 15 August 2012, he joined Football League Two side Burton Albion on an initial one-month loan.
 His professional debut for Burton came on 18 August 2012, in a 3–0 defeat to Rotherham United at the New York Stadium.
-On 11 September 2013, O'Connor's loan spell at Burton was extended January 2013.
-During that time, he became a regular at the Pirelli Stadium and his loan spell was again extended, this time until the end of the season.
-In his time at Burton Albion Gary Rowett said O'Connor was good enough to play in the championship for Blackburn but needed to be given the opportunity.
-In total, O'Connor made 53 appearances in all competitions for the club during the 2012–13 season, reaching the playoff semifinal, where they would eventually lose out to Bradford City 5–4 over two legs.
-Burton Albion made their attempts to sign O'Connor for the second time ahead of the season, but this was proven to be unsuccessful.
+On 11 September 2013, O'Connor's loan spell at Burton was extended to January 2013.
+During that time, he became a regular at the Pirelli Stadium.
+His loan spell was again extended, this time until the end of the season.
+In his time at Burton Albion, Gary Rowett said O'Connor was good enough to play in the championship for Blackburn but needed to be given the opportunity.
+In total, O'Connor made 53 appearances in all competitions for the club during the 2012–13 season, reaching the play-off semifinal, where they lost to Bradford City 5–4 over two legs.
+Burton Albion attempted to sign O'Connor, but were unsuccessful.

+Torquay United (loan)

 On 1 October 2013, O'Connor joined League Two side Torquay United on a one-month loan deal.
-On 29 October 2013, O'Connor extended his loan at Torquay by a further month, keeping him at Plainmoor until 30 November 2013.Alan Knill went on to praise the 21 year old for his performances saying"if there is a better young defender in the league, I haven't seen him".
-Two days after his loan had expired, Torquay decided to extend his stay once again by a further month, thus keeping him at the club until the end of December 2013.
+On 29 October 2013, O'Connor extended his loan at Torquay by a further month, keeping him at Plainmoor until 30 November 2013.
+Alan Knill praised the 21-year-old for his performances saying: "if there is a better young defender in the league, I haven't seen him".
+Two days after his loan had expired, Torquay decided to extend his stay by a further month, keeping him at the club until the end of December 2013.
 Shortly after extending his loan spell, O'Connor was named as the club's Player of the Month for November.
-Throughout the season O'Connor was unable to help the club survive relegation to Football Conference, as he made thirty one appearance for the club and despite this, O'Connor was named 2013–14 Young Player of the Season.
+Through the season, O'Connor was unable to help the club survive relegation to the Football Conference, making 31 appearance and being named 2013–14 Young Player of the Season.